Removing Duplicates from Text from a Buffer

 5 lines filtered

-That is more like it.
-We should note that uniq also offers the -d option, which performs the opposite function and returns only the duplicate lines.
+We should note that uniq offers a variety of options such as the -d/--repeated option, which performs the opposite function - returning only the duplicate lines, rather then filtering them out.
 Starting from the original buffer we can execute this command to see the result:

 Execute uniq -d